deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 As one outgoing director put it, "even solving the biggest and most obvious problem only treats a symptom --- the problems are systemic."
 Systemic problems require systematic solutions because an organization is a system like any other.
 It's a puzzle to be solved.
 For 5 months, my visualization was that of a ball of yarn.
 Pull at a thread.
 Pull, pull, pull until it comes loose.
 Then pull at another thread.
 And another.
 And another.
 Repeat until the ball is untangled.

 The current board is untangling that ball of yarn.
-They're employing systematic solutions, just as I did.
+Some of the threads represent broken processes, some represent unhealthy relationships, and others represent flawed execution.
+Regardless of the immediate problem in front of them, the board is employing systematic solutions, just as I did.
 They're smart folks and they're doing a brilliant job.
 But a lot of the board's work is hard to see and it's a big ball of yarn.
 So please be patient with them.

 ## The Future